Finite quotients of abelian varieties with a Calabi-Yau resolution: Ruling out junior elements in codimension 4

 Let $\tau\in B$ be a fixed point of $g^{\alpha}$ that is not fixed by $g$.
 Note that $W+\tau$ is pointwise fixed by $g^{\alpha}$.
 By Proposition \ref{prop-cyclicincod4}, $\pstab(W+\tau)=\grp{h}$ for some junior element $h$.

 By Proposition \ref{prop-point-wise-stabilizer}, there is an $\grp{h}$-stable translated abelian subvariety $B'$ of $A$ containing $\tau$ such that $B'$ and $W+\tau$ are complementary.
-By uniqueness in Poincaré's complete reducibility theorem \cite[Thm.5.3.7]{BirkLang}, the abelian varieties $B$ and $B'-\tau$ are isogenous, hence determined by the order of $g$ and $h$ respectively, by Lemma \ref{lem-allelements}.
+By uniqueness in Poincaré's complete reducibility theorem \cite[Thm.5.3.7]{BirkLang}, the abelian varieties $B$ and $B'$ are isogenous.
+Hence, the relationship between the orders and similarity classes of $g$ and $h$ is described by Corollary \ref{cor-allelements}.